bulletmark/edir/README.md

   --suffix SUFFIX       specify suffix for editor file, default=".sh" -V, --version         show edir version

-Note you can set default starting options in ~/.config/edir-flags.conf.
+Note you can set default starting options in $HOME/.config/edir- flags.conf.
 The negation options (i.e. the --no-* options and their shortforms) allow you to temporarily override your defaults.
 ```

 ## Embed in Ranger File Manager